eddelbuettel/dtts/README.md

 ### Alignment functions

-Alignment is the process of matching one time series to another.
+Alignment is the process of matching the time of the observations of one time series to another.
 All alignment functions in this package work in a similar way.
-For each point in the vector `y` onto which `x` is aligned, a pair or arguments named `start` and `end` define an interval around it.
+For each point in the vector `y` onto which `x` is aligned, a pair or arguments named `start` and `end` define an interval around this point.
 As an example let us take `start` equal to -1 hour and `end` equal to 0 hour.
 This means that a `y` of 2021-11-20 11:00:00 defines an interval from 2021-11-20 10:00:00 to 2021-11-20 11:00:00.
 The alignment process will then use that interval to pick points in order to compute one or more statistics on that interval for the corresponding point in `y`.

 In addition to the arguments `start` and `end`, two other arguments, booleans named `sopen` and `eopen`, define if the start and end,